emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Tell users which field is incorrect so that they can only fix what's needed.*

 #### 10. Help and Documentation
-* Virtually no help or documentation is provided on the website; the email and phone number are prominently displayed, so it is assumed that people would simply call or email to make an appointment.
-Important information (such as what insurance they accept, phone numbers for different departments) are randomly dispersed throughout the website.
+* Virtually no help or documentation is provided on the website; the email and phone number are prominently displayed, so it is assumed that people would simply call or email to make an appointment or request information.
+Common information (such as what insurance they accept, phone numbers for different departments, how to request a "token" to access the patient portal) is randomly dispersed throughout the website.
 (3)

 * A lot of information tends to be displayed via images and brochures, but it is difficult to find them.
 (3)